 - Initial call out from the client

-- Bait and provide advices regarding rat infestation
+- Bait and provide advice regarding rat infestation

 - Discuss the best course of action (CCTV, Proofing, Drain Work)